mhpi/generic_deltamodel/docs/configuration.md

 - *use_log_norm*: Apply log normalization to any input variables listed here.

+- *flow_regime*: [none, low, high] Flow regime for target normalization.
+Affects how streamflow/runoff targets are normalized during training.
+  - `none`: No target normalization.
+Targets are converted to mm/day but not statistically normalized.
+  - `high`: Gaussian normalization on all variables.
+Use with NSE-based loss functions.
+  - `low`: Log-Gaussian normalization on precipitation, runoff, and streamflow.
+Use with RMSE loss functions.

+- *output_unit*: [mm/d, m3/s, ft3/s] Unit for model output predictions.
+Default: `mm/d`.
+Controls what unit saved predictions and evaluation metrics are expressed in.
+Internally, all models work in mm/day; this setting applies a conversion at the end of the prediction pipeline.
+Requires `area_name` to be set in the observations config for volumetric units (`m3/s`, `ft3/s`).

 - **phy**: Physical model settings.
   - **name**: [Hbv, Hbv_adj, Hbv_1_1p, Hbv_2_0, custom_model] name of physical model to use.
 Can be more than one if a list is passed.
     - `Hbv`: δHBV 1.0